-The Centre for Innovation in Learning and Teaching (CILT) provides general advice and training on academic writing and good academic practice.
+Learning & Teaching Development provides general advice and training on academic writing and good academic practice.
 Information about how to access this support is available from their website.
 There are also resources on Moodle.
-The demand for personal support from The Centre for Innovation in Learning and Teaching is high and students may have to wait for support, therefore it is recommended that students seek assistance at an early point in writing the dissertation.
+The demand for personal support from Learning & Teaching Development is high and students may have to wait for support, therefore it is recommended that students seek assistance at an early point in writing the dissertation.